simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

    If you use another node, you may want to re-run ``simp config`` and answer the questions with this new LDAP master server in mind.

-If you don't want to run ``simp config`` again, you will need to configure the following settings in :term:`Hiera`:
+If you do not want to run ``simp config`` again, you will need to configure the following settings in :term:`Hiera`:

 .. code-block:: yaml